Modi interacts with BJP workers in Kerala; claims LDF, UDF only acting as enemies | Politics

 Another idea he gave was to prepare a list of beneficiaries of Central schemes and projects at the booth level and to meet them face-to-face and inform them about the political scenario in the state.

+Besides these, the other steps he suggested included reminding voters time-and-again about the party symbol and the number of the party candidate on the EVM, holding small marches at booth-level and creating reels to be circulated on social media.

+Additionally, Modi also recommended holding meetings of women, first time voters, beneficiaries of central schemes, etc on different days and telling them again and again about the dynastic politics and corruption which has ''destroyed'' Kerala.

-''If we are able to perfect these strategies, we will win the booths and then we will not lose the Lok Sabha polls,'' he said.
+''If we are able to perfect these strategies, we will win the booths and then we will not lose the Lok Sabha polls,'' he said, reminding the workers that their sole mantra should be ''victory at the booth-level''.

+Modi said that the energy and enthusiasm he saw during his Kerala visits has convinced him that the state will create a new record.

 The PM also praised the workers for the hard work they were putting in for the coming Lok Sabha polls.